Where To Stay In George Town When You Visit Penang

 George Town is a fascinating city with a great history and exciting culture with a unique blend of diverse ethnicities.

-You will meet Malays, Chinese, Indian, and Eurasians – some with a linage that traced back to colonial times.
+You will meet Malays, Chinese, Indians, and Eurasians – some with a lineage that can be traced back to colonial times.

 The heritage is reflected in Penang’s food, reputed to be the best in Southeast Asia!